 7. Third Party Exceptions

-Certain offers a number of third-party integrations.
-Certain offers customer access to the Certain Web Services API Framework.
+Certain offers a number of third-party integrations as well as customer access to the Certain Web Services API Framework.

 For these integrations and for services accessed through Web Services, Certain shall not have SLA obligations.